 Our research shows that 88 percent of contact centre and customer experience professionals agree that digital channels open up new opportunities for contact centres to own the customer experience, but a much smaller percentage are actually taking the necessary steps forward.

-We have distilled some key insights from our recent report, The State of Customer Experience, into an infographic for those who want to keep ahead of the latest industry trends.
+We have distilled some key insights from our recent report, The State of Customer Experience 2017, into an infographic for those who want to keep ahead of the latest industry trends

-With Chief Marketing Officers and the new breed of Chief Customer Officers both claiming the customer experience as their territory, it’s time for contact center leaders to demonstrate their leadership credentials.
+With Chief Marketing Officers and the new breed of Chief Customer Officers both claiming the customer experience as their territory, it’s time for contact centre leaders to demonstrate their leadership credentials.
 So what does it take to become a customer experience leader?
-Our infographic highlights some key insights that will help contact center professionals take their rightful place in their organization.
+Our infographic highlights some key insights that will help contact centre professionals take their rightful place in their organisation.

 Insight One: Make Sure You Are Meeting Customer Needs

 Understanding customer needs is absolutely fundamental to delivering a positive customer experience.
-Yet our study showed that less than half of contact center managers believe their contact center currently meets their own needs as a customer.
+Yet our study showed that less than half of contact centre managers believe their contact centre currently meets their own needs as a customer.

 Insight Two: Reducing Customer Effort Can Have a Significant Effect on Customer Loyalty